Tufin/oasdiff/README.md

                     modified:
                         GET:
 ```
-oasdiff also outputs an altrnate simplified view of "endpoints" which are a flattened combination of OpenAPI Paths and Operations, for example:
+oasdiff also outputs an altrnate simplified diff per "endpoint" which is a combination of Path + Operation, for example:
 ```yaml
    endpoints:
         deleted: